Case Study · AI Translation

 Gender-accurate Hebrew grammar

-Hebrew is a gendered language where verbs, adjectives and pronouns change based on the speaker's gender and audience.
-Standard generative AI translation models produce grammatically wrong output because they have no gender context.
-The app needed a way to pass gender information to the AI without adding friction to the translation flow.
+Hebrew is a gendered language where verbs, adjectives and pronouns change based on the speaker and the audience.
+Standard generative AI translation produces grammatically wrong output because it has no gender context, and the app needed a way to give the AI that context without adding friction to the flow.

 How we solved it

 We built a gender selection step directly into the translation flow.
-Before translating, users pick from six options.
-The selection feeds into the AI system prompt as a parameter, telling the model exactly how to conjugate verbs and agree adjectives.
-The result is grammatically correct Hebrew every time regardless of gender complexity.
+Before translating, the user picks from six options, and that choice feeds into the AI system prompt as a parameter, telling the model exactly how to conjugate verbs and agree adjectives.
+The result is grammatically correct Hebrew every time, no matter how complex the gender situation.

 02